President Witnesses 39th Pakistan Army Rifle Association Central Meet (Shooting Competition) - UrduPoint

 President Dr Arif Alvi on Wednesday visited Army marksmanship Firing Ranges near Jhelum to witness closing ceremony of 39th Pakistan Army Rifle Association (PARA) Central Meet, the mega shooting competition of the country

-President was received by Chief of Army Staff (COAS) General Qamar Javed Bajwa.
+President was received by Chief of Army Staff (COAS) General Qamar Javed Bajwa, an ISPR press release said.

 A total of 953 firers from three services, Civil Armed Forces, Team Ex Punjab, Khyber Pakhtunkhwa, Islamabad Police, Airport Security Force, Lahore Garrison Shooting Gallery and Federal Rifle Association participated in 25 events during the four weeks long PARA meet.